The Table Schedule

 Wednesdays at 5:30 pm in Finlator Hall

-Join us at The Table!
-This mid-week gathering is a place to connect as a community over a meal, sharing the joys and concerns of our life, fun and engaging conversation.
-We begin with dinner from 5:30 pm - 6:15 pm.
-Then we share celebrations, prayers and community announcements before getting into the topic or activity for the evening.
-Dinner is $10 for adults and youth (grades 6-12), $5 for children (grades K-5) and free for preschoolers.
+During this midweek gathering, we connect as a community over a meal — sharing the joys and concerns of our lives, having fun, and engaging in lively conversation.
+We begin with dinner from 5:30–6:15 pm.
+Then, we share celebrations, prayers, and community announcements before beginning the topic or activity for the evening.
+Dinner is $10 for adults and youth (grades 6–12), $5 for children (grades K–5), and free for preschoolers.
 Pullen children’s and youth activities are also offered during this time.
-Take a look at our programs for April and make plans to join us!

 Take a look at our programs for April, and make plans to join us!

-This is a contemplative service from the Taizé community in France featuring short songs sung repetitively so that the simple messages of faith may penetrate our hearts.
+Taizé is a contemplative service from the Taizé community in France.
+It features short songs which are sung repetitively, so that the simple messages of faith may penetrate our hearts.
 A meditative prayer service is just what the soul needs to sustain it on the Lenten journey.
 The service will be held in the Chapel at 6:30 pm.

 April 9 — A Few Good Women

-We hear from our Church Administrator, Vicky Bass, and member, Kristy Bastone about their time serving in the military.
-They will reflect on their service generally, and particularly what it was like to serve as women in a male dominated culture.
+We will hear from our church administrator, Vicky Bass, and Pullen member, Kristy Bastone, about their time serving in the military.
+They will reflect on their service generally, and particularly what it was like to serve as women in a male-dominated culture.

-April 16 - No Program.
-Join us for Maundy Thursday service on April 16.
+April 16 — No program.
+Join us instead for Maundy Thursday service at 6:30 pm in the Chapel.

 April 23 — Renewing Lives and Restoring Hope